kean/Nuke/Documentation/Switch/switch-from-sdwebimage.md

 ## Caching

-**Kingfisher**
+**SDWebImage**

-Designed to work with a custom cache with no clear way to disable it.
+Designed to work with a custom cache.
+There are options to fallback to a URLCache.

 **Nuke**